DavidMacT/ARTop/README.md

 a different active region.`For

 In `batch_run.sh`, change `number_of_files` to the number of files you created in `batch_info`.
-In `run_ARTop.sh`, comment out the line below `For a single active region` and uncomment the block below `For batch mode`.
+In `run_ARTop.sh`, comment out the line below `for a single active region` and uncomment the block below `for batch mode`.
 Then run

 ```
 ./batch_run.sh